 Editing shapes in the Inspector

 Some shapes come with unique customization options, which you’ll find in the Inspector.
 For example, you can choose different start and end point styles with arrow shapes.
-Or, if you added a polygon or a star shape, you can adjust the number of sides and points respectively using the sliders.
+Or, if you added a polygon

-Editing corners in the Inspector
+How to edit a polygon’s corners and sides in the Inspector

 Flipping shapes

-You can flip shapes horizontally or vertically using the two buttons in the Inspector.
+using the two buttons in the Inspector.
 These states will stay selected (so you can click again to reverse the change) unless you flatten the shape using Layer > Combine > Flatten.

 Rotating shapes